vinceyyyyyy/MLSheet/README.md

 # Models on Cloud
 A framework for making ML model enabled spreadsheets (Excel/Google Sheets) in minutes.

-Some of the features included are:
+## Features
-- **End-User Friendly** - no extra learning or setup needed for end users to use it.
+- **End-User Friendly** - no extra learning or setup needed for end users to use ML models.
 The deliverables run in their most familiar apps.
 - **Cross Platform Support** - supercharged spreadsheets works on both Windows and macOS.
 - **Pre-Built CD Pipeline** - update your model in production with one single push.
 - **Opinionated Project Structure** - a clear project structure for easy collaboration.